chain4travel/caminojs/README.md

 ## Creating a new CaminoJS build

 First, all changes to the `master` branch of the CaminoJS repo should be done solely via github pull requests.
 This is to ensure that only code which has been peer-reviewed ends up in `master`.
-Next, you need your username added to the [`avalanche` npm package](https://www.npmjs.com/package/avalanche) and also confirm that you enable 2fa on your npm account.
+Next, you need your username added to the [`camino` npm package](https://www.npmjs.com/package/@c4tplatform/camino) and also confirm that you enable 2fa on your npm account.

 After all the desired changes have been peer-reviewed and merged into the `development` branch then create a final PR to merge `development` in to `master`.
 Name the PR the new CaminoJS version name.
 Ex: `v3.0.4`.
 In the description list a changelog of the changes which are included in the PR.